-Two Things… the John Stull, MD, MPH Alumni Conversation Series
+Two Things — The John Stull, MD-MPH Alumni Conversation Series

-Our MD-MPH alumni series is entitled Two Things... the John Stull, MD, MPH Alumni Conversations Series.
-John Stull, MD, MPH was the director of the program for its first 20+ years.
-The title comes from an oft-used phrase of John Stull's to introduce his thoughts on a topic, whether in email or in person.
-It represents the thoughtful approach he took to answering and thinking about issues - it was never one thing (as problems rarely are monolithic), and never many things - but often two or sometimes three things.
+John Stull, M.D., M.P.H., was the inaugural director of the MD-MPH Program for over 20 years.
+The title of our alumni series comes from a phrase Dr. Stull often used when introducing his thoughts on a topic, whether in email or in person.
+It represents the thoughtful approach he took to answering and thinking about issues.
+It was never one thing (problems are rarely monolithic), and never many things - but often two or sometimes three things.
 It reflects the way he could take a complex problem or issue and distill it into a couple of salient points.

-Elizabeth Martin, MD, MPH is an assistant professor in the Physical Medicine and Rehabilitation department at Vanderbilt University Medical Center and Monroe Carrell Jr Children’s Hospital at Vanderbilt.
+Elizabeth Martin, M.D., M.P.H., is an assistant professor in the Physical Medicine and Rehabilitation department at Vanderbilt University Medical Center and Monroe Carrell Jr Children’s Hospital at Vanderbilt.
 She practices Pediatric Rehabilitation Medicine, and is board certified in both Pediatric Rehabilitation Medicine and Physical Medicine and Rehabilitation.

 She completed a master’s degree at the Johns Hopkins Bloomberg School of Public Health before completing her medical degree and a master’s in public health at Oregon Health & Sciences University in Portland, Oregon.
 She trained in Physical Medicine & Rehabilitation at Stanford and in Pediatric Rehabilitation Medicine at Seattle Children’s Hospital and the University of Washington.
 She has been involved in national leadership as a resident and fellow physician in organizations including the American Academy of Physical Medicine and Rehabilitation and the Association of Academic Physiatrists, and is a member of the American Academy of Cerebral Palsy and Developmental Medicine.
 Her research interests include improving rehabilitation outcomes and quality of life for children with special healthcare needs.
 Prior to practicing medicine she worked on the development of an international registry for children and adults with Osteogenesis Imperfecta with the Kennedy Krieger Institute and the Osteogenesis Imperfecta Foundation.
 She has a broad range of clinical interests including early diagnosis and intervention for children with cerebral palsy, spasticity and tone management, gait analysis and orthotic prescription, and rehabilitation for children with neuromuscular diseases.

-Moira Ray, MD, MPH is a family medicine and preventive medicine doctor.
+Moira Ray, M.D., M.P.H., is a family medicine and preventive medicine doctor.
 She works with patients to help them stay healthy and manage conditions as they arise, and to work with them to improve the overall wellness of their family.
 Dr. Ray earned a dual degree in medicine and public health.

 In addition to seeing patients, she is a clinical epidemiologist at the Center for Evidence-based Policy at OHSU.
 In that role, she helps policymakers use medical evidence to improve the health of populations.
 When she's not working, Dr. Ray is an avid nature enthusiast and enjoys hiking, biking and walking in the lovely woods of the Pacific Northwest.
 She also enjoys sewing, quilting and knitting, and can often be found wearing something handmade.

-Travis Riddell, MD, MPH is a pediatrician and the Public Health Officer for Teton County, WY.
+Travis Riddell, M.D., M.P.H., is a pediatrician and the Public Health Officer for Teton County, WY.
 He attended Stanford University, where he earned his B.S. in Environmental Science.
 He then completed the MD-MPH program at OHSU, did his pediatrics training at the Boston Combined Residency Program and was a teaching fellow at Boston University and a clinical fellow at Harvard before moving to Jackson Hole, Wyoming where he has been for the last 10 years or so.

 In addition to his clinical work, Dr. Riddell has a strong interest in pediatric environmental health and has a record of published research among underserved populations in Nepal, China, and the Philippines.
 He has also worked as a clinician in Nepal and Lesotho, and he now serves at the Teton County Public Health Officer.

-Chris Hoffman, MD, MPH is an Associate Professor and clinician scientist in the Division of Infectious Diseases at the Johns Hopkins University School of Medicine.
+Chris Hoffman, M.D., M.P.H., is an Associate Professor and clinician scientist in the Division of Infectious Diseases at the Johns Hopkins University School of Medicine.
 His research uses implementation science and behavioral health methods and is focused on the HIV and TB treatment and prevention continua, primarily in low- and middle-income countries.
 For the past 15 years he has focused on questions regarding HIV testing, anti-retroviral therapy (ART) initiation, and TB prevention among people with HIV, primarily in South Africa.
 This work has included implementing ART and TB screening in correctional facilities, increasing linkage to care following testing at mobile and community venues, and seeking to improve transitions in care from ART in correctional facilities to the community, and from in-hospital to post-hospital care.
 His implementation science work has been funded by grants from the National Institutes of Health, United States Agency for International Development, US Centers for Disease Control and Prevention, Global Fund, and the UK Department For International Development.

-Maureen Baldwin, MD, MPH is faculty in the Department of OB/Gyn here at OHSU.
-She co-directs the Interdisciplinary Hematology-Gynecology Adolescent Clinic, “Spots, Dots, and Clots” and is the Clinical Director of the Early Pregnancy Assessment Clinic at the Center for Women’s Health at OHSU.
+Maureen Baldwin, M.D., M.P.H., is associate professor of Obstetrics and Gynecology in the OHSU School of Medicine.
+She co-directs the Interdisciplinary Hematology-Gynecology Adolescent Clinic, “Spots, Dots, and Clots” and is the clinical director of the Early Pregnancy Assessment Clinic at the OHSU Center for Women’s Health.
 Dr. Baldwin is the site Principal Investigator for OHSU in the multi-center TRIOS Study, investigating unexplained recurrent pregnancy loss.
 She is also involved in the Early Pregnancy Biomarkers Study, which exploring placental biomarkers that could be used to detect pregnancy location and viability in the setting of early abnormal pregnancy.
 She has expertise in randomized trials, implementation research, and systematic review.
 Her research has been nationally recognized.

-Sylvia Peterson-Perry, MD, MPH is a 3rd year family medicine resident at Swedish First Hill Family Medicine Residency in Seattle.
+Sylvia Peterson-Perry, M.D., M.P.H., is a 3rd year family medicine resident at Swedish First Hill Family Medicine Residency in Seattle.
 She is looking forward to moving back to Portland this summer, although job and career plans are still TBD!
 She's hoping to practice full-spectrum family medicine in a community clinic, ideally less than full time to allow for some room to focus on public health work - especially around quality improvement and advocacy.

-Brigit Hatch, MD, MPH is a faculty member in the Department of Family Medicine at OHSU.
+Brigit Hatch, M.D., M.P.H., is an associate professor of Family Medicine in the OHSU School of Medicine.
 She has a broad range of interests in research, health care policy and health systems work, including impacts on health outcomes among vulnerable populations, health care disparities and care of vulnerable populations, treatment of substance use disorders, and women’s preventive and reproductive health care including access, disparities, & cost-effectiveness.

-Jennifer Ross, MD, MPH works as a faculty member in the Departments of Global Health and Medicine (Infectious Diseases) at the University of Washington.
+Jennifer Ross, M.D., M.P.H., works as a faculty member in the Departments of Global Health and Medicine (Infectious Diseases) at the University of Washington.
 Her research, based at the International Clinical Research Center (ICRC), focuses on modeling and evaluating interventions to reduce morbidity and mortality from HIV and HIV co-infections.
 She works with the Global Fund Prospective Country Evaluation team to apply sub-national HIV, TB, and malaria burden estimates and disease control program activity information toward an improved evidence base for national program implementers and Global Fund policymakers.
 Previously, she was a NIH Fogarty Global Health Research Fellow investigating HIV co-infections in Uganda.
 Dr. Ross also serves as an attending physician at Harborview Medical Center in Seattle.